-Lumsden (Ōreti) is Northern Southland's main hub and a major junction in Southland, with roads to traveller’s destinations departing on all four points of the compass.
-An hour south is Invercargill, an hour north lies Queenstown, to the south-east you'll find Gore, and the north-west road leads to Te Anau, Manapōuri and Milford Sound.
-A number of quirky cafes and restaurants line the main street, making this town an excellent stop over or a convenient, peaceful holiday destination.
+Ōreti Lumsden is Northern Southland's main hub and a major junction in Southland, with roads to travellers' destinations departing on all four points of the compass.
+An hour south is Invercargill, an hour north lies Queenstown; to the southeast, you'll find Gore; the north-west road leads to Te Anau, Manapōuri and Milford Sound.
+Several quirky cafes and restaurants line the main street, making this town an excellent stopover or a convenient, peaceful holiday destination.